reselbob/workingwithactors/Temporal/BarrysPeanutsDotNet/readme.md

 Make sure you are in the working directory: `./Temporal/BarrysPeanutsDotNet`

-Run the following command: `dotnet run workflow`
+In another terminal window, run the following command: `dotnet run workflow`

 ---

 ## (4) Start the Worker

-Run the following command: `dotnet run worker`\
+In a third terminal window, run the following command: `dotnet run worker`

 ---